10 Things You Didn’t Know About Charlie Watts

 He battled throat cancer in 2004.

-Keith Richards told Esquire magazine that Mick Jagger once pushed the mild-mannered Watts over the edge.
+Richards told Esquire magazine that Jagger once pushed the mild-mannered Watts over the edge.
 Jagger, after a few drinks in a hotel, phoned Watts and asked, "Is my drummer there?"
 Watts, dressed in a full suit, knocked on Jagger's door, told him "Don't ever call me your drummer," and decked him in the face.